Meeting and surpassing all audience expectations every day, Rush Limbaugh talent on loan from God.

 That somebody named Garcia wants anybody else named Garcia in the world to come here.

-Somebody named Gutierrez wants everybody else named Gutierrez to be able to be admitted in this country.
+That somebody named Gutierrez wants everybody else named Gutierrez to be able to be admitted into this country.

 That's what they want us to believe, that there is that kind of unity.